MystenLabs/sui/doc/src/explore/tutorials.md

  A0DBF58C3801EC2FEDA1D039E190A6B31A25B199 |     0      |   100000
  D5EBB8A19A35874A18B7A1D883EBFC8D897F5693 |     0      |   100000
 ```
-We only need one gas object per account address.
-So let's pick the first gas object of each account.
+We only need one gas object per address.
+So let's pick the first gas object of each address.
 In the above example, it's `38B89FE9F4A4823F1406938E87A8767CBD7F0B93`, `6F675038CAA48184707DBBE95ACFBA2030E87CD8` and `2110ADFB7BAF889A05EA6F5889AF7724299F9BED`, respectively.
 Again, you will see different IDs.
 Let's also add them to our environment variables:
 ```
 $ export ADMIN_GAS=38B89FE9F4A4823F1406938E87A8767CBD7F0B93
 export X_GAS=6F675038CAA48184707DBBE95ACFBA2030E87CD8